dimi67ch/top-codebase/doc/playbook-usage.md

       - value: "service.nodePorts.http=32000"
       - value: "replicaCount=3"
 ```
-For example, you can set Kubernetes specific attributes like `replicas` or the `exposed ports` by services (like shown above) or others like `service type` and many more.
+For example, you can set Kubernetes specific attributes like `replicas` or the `exposed ports` by services (like shown above) or others like `service type`, `namespaces` and many more.

 In this case, we set the `replicaCount`, which corresponds to Kubernetes' `replicas` attribute, to *3*.
 The designation of Kubernetes attributes can vary across different Helm charts.
 e.g., changing *replicas* in *PhpMyAdmin* Helm chart: